DamonOehlman/boxit/README.md

 ## Defining a Template

-To be completed, but you could look at the [deck.js example](/DamonOehlman/boxit/tree/master/templates/deck.js) for my current thoughts.
+To be completed, but take a look at the [packing instructions](/DamonOehlman/packing-instructions) repository for some examples.
+Essentially, you have a `json` file that defines the template and an accompanying [handlebars](http://handlebarsjs.com/) template file that source files are passed through.

 ## Feedback?